www.AlgonquinAdventures.comBackcountry Camping - Locationwww.AlgonquinAdventures.com

 Your expectations, combined with your abilities and the potential demands of each watercourse and portage, should determine the "location" at which you plan to be each evening.

-Unfortunately, its not a simple matter of scaling your maximum capabilities onto a "Canoe Route Map".
 There are a number of "variables" that don't show up on such a map, but which can adversely affect your comfort and safety.
 They include topography of portages, wind speed, wave height, rainfalls and extremes of temperature.

-Topographical maps allow you to gauge the general grades of portages.
-However, their actual roughness (rocks, roots and/or muck) can only be learned from those who have already travelled them before.
-This information has to be gleened from personal contacts, printed accounts and online trip-logs.
+The actual roughness of portages(rocks, roots and/or muck) are typically learned from those who have already travelled them before.
+This information can be gleened from personal contacts, printed accounts and online trip-logs.

 A period of rainfall can turn a rocky portage into a slow and slippery affair, demanding much more time to carefully maneuver.
 Likewise, a lowland portage can become a struggle through mud and over slippery boardwalks.